CheekyEntity/Mage-Arena-Modding-Class-Catalog/README.md

 This repository documents decompiled Mage Arena classes and organizes them into categories useful for modding.

 ## Version
-These classes were extracted from Mage Arena Version 0.7.6 ROCK.
+These classes were extracted from Mage Arena Version 0.7.8.
 Please note that they may change in future versions and would need to be updated.

+For changes from previous versions, see [VERSION_CHANGES_0.7.6_to_0.7.8.md](VERSION_CHANGES_0.7.6_to_0.7.8.md).

 ## Why this exists
 - This list was made to help with creating mods for Mage Arena.